 -

-The ROC may strike off the company’s name.
+The ROC may strike off the company’s name (Closure of the Company)

 -

-The company and its officers may face financial penalties.
+The company and its officers may face MCA penalties by MCA adjudication order.